DragonStorm25/portfolio/docs/assignments/assignment6.md

 In the fourth task, the volunteer was able to send a friend request very easily as they had the previous experience of visiting a user's profile.
 They also expressed their interest in the layout of the friend system, mentioning it would be inconvenient if someone had a lot of friends or requests.

 In the fifth task, the volunteer was able to easily find the edit button on their post and comment due to its significant color difference.
+The volunteer also said that the edit button was the only white button, and the delete button nearby was the only red button.

 ### Second Study Report